Choosing a Good Brand of Arthritis Supplement

 First, what supplements are recommended for the treatment or prevention of arthritis?
 Here at Best Friends Veterinary Center, we believe that any and every dog with arthritis should be on glucosamine and fish oil.
 Chondroitin, ASU, MSM & Boswellia are nice extras.

-Beyond these basic, there are a whole slew of newer supplements that are popping up either on their own or in combination with glucosamine.
-These include turmeric, hydrolyzed egg shell membrane, vitaberry, Terminalia chebula extract, undenatured collagen.
+Beyond these basics, there is a whole slew of newer supplements that are popping up either on their own or in combination with glucosamine.
+These include turmeric, hydrolyzed eggshell membrane, vitaberry, Terminalia chebula extract, and undenatured collagen.
 It’s very difficult to know which of these are the most effective and safe, especially when considering combination products containing multiple ingredients.
 We are cautious about recommending or selling the next hot product because there is often very little research data about them.
 Why spend money on a product when you have no idea whether it will actually help your pet?